-69 Decision 16/CMP.1 defines AR as the direct human-induced conversion of [land that has not been forested for 50 years/non forested land] to forested land through planting, seeding and/or the human-induced promotion of natural seed sources.
+66Decision 16/CMP.1 defines AR as the direct human-induced conversion of [land that has not been forested for 50 years/non forested land] to forested land through planting, seeding and/or the human-induced promotion of natural seed sources.
 Decision 2/CMP.7 maintained the same definitions.
-Consistently, according to paragraph 4(a) of Annex II to Decision 2/CMP.8 (Implications of the implementation of decisions 2/CMP.7 to 5/CMP.7 on the previous decisions on methodological issues related to the Kyoto Protocol, including those relating to Articles 5, 7 and 8 of the Kyoto Protocol), contained in the document FCCC/KP/CMP/2012/13/Add.1, p.20, specific information to be reported for activities under Article 3, paragraph 3, shall include information that demonstrates that activities under Article 3, paragraph 3, began on or after 1 January 1990 and before 31 December of the last year of the commitment period, and are directly human-induced.
-It is important to note that the demonstration of direct-human induced AR is therefore a specific requirement under the Kyoto Protocol, additional to the reporting requirements under the UNFCCC.
-Due to this difference, it is possible that some areas that have been reported as Land Converted to Forest Land since 1990 in the UNFCCC inventory have not been converted through direct human-induced activity and cannot therefore be accounted for under AR activity under the Kyoto Protocol.
+According to paragraph 4(a) of Annex II to Decision 2/CMP.8 (Implications of the implementation of decisions 2/CMP.7 to 5/CMP.7 on the previous decisions on methodological issues related to the Kyoto Protocol, including those relating to Articles 5, 7 and 8 of the Kyoto Protocol), , contained in the document FCCC/KP/CMP/2012/13/Add.1, p.20, specific information to be reported for activities under Article 3, paragraph 3, shall include information that demonstrates that activities under Article 3, paragraph 3, began on or after 1 January 1990 and before 31 December of the last year of the commitment period, and are directly human-induced.
+The demonstration of direct-human induced AR is therefore a specific requirement under the Kyoto Protocol, additional to the reporting requirements under the UNFCCC.
+It should be noted that the 2006 IPCC Guidelines, used for reporting under the UNFCCC, use the term "afforestation and reforestation" with a broader meaning: Land is converted to Forest Land by afforestation and reforestation, either by natural or artificial regeneration (including plantations).
+The anthropogenic conversion includes promotion of natural re-growth (e.g., by improving the water balance of soil by drainage), establishment of plantations on non-forest lands or previously unmanaged Forest Land, lands of settlements and industrial sites, abandonment of croplands, pastures or other managed lands, which re-grow to forest.
+Due to this difference, some areas that have been reported as Land Converted to Forest Land since 1990 in the UNFCCC inventory may not have been converted through direct human-induced activity and cannot therefore be accounted for under AR activity under the Kyoto Protocol.